-Advice Your description should be comprehensible to an educated but non-specialist reader.
-That means you must clarify special terminology where appropriate, by offering definitions (e.g. of technical terms or terms of art) or making distinctions (between what the author means and what she might be mistaken for meaning).
+Advice Your discussion should be comprehensible to an educated but non-specialist reader.
+That means you must clarify special terminology where appropriate, by offering definitions (of technical terms or terms of art) or making distinctions (between what the author means and what she might be mistaken for meaning).